telerik/kendo-ui-core/docs/install/cdn.md

 ## HTTPS

-Use the same host name as above, only replacing the schema with `https`
+Use the same host name as above, only replacing the scheme (protocol) with `https`

     https://kendo.cdn.telerik.com/2014.1.318/js/kendo.all.min.js